galbiston/geosparql-jena/README.md

 An HTTP server (SPARQL endpoint) using Apache Jena's Fuseki is available from the GeoSPARQL Fuseki project (https://github.com/galbiston/geosparql-fuseki).

-## Configuration
+### SPARQL Query Configuration
-The process for setting up the library requires one line of code.
+Using the library for SPARQL querying requires one line of code.
 All indexing and caching is performed during query execution and so there should be minimal delay during initialisation.
-This will load the required functionality for SPARQL querying and configure the _indexes_ used for time-limited caching.
+This will registers the Property Functions with ARQ query engine and configures the _indexes_ used for time-limited caching.

 There are three _indexes_ which can be configured independently or switched off.
 These _indexes_ retain data that may be required again when a query is being executed but may not be required between different queries.